Lauren Dascalo Gets Steamy In Risqué Lingerie For Racy Double Update

-American model Lauren Dascalo set fire to her Instagram page this morning with a sizzling double update in which she exposed her bombshell curves in seriously risqué lingerie.
+American model Lauren Dascalo heated up her Instagram page this morning with a sizzling double-snap update in which she exposed her bombshell curves in seriously risqué lingerie.
 The blond beauty flaunted her perky booty and nearly bare chest while posing on a leather armchair, sending followers into a meltdown with the torrid look.

-Lauren’s busty assets were left almost in full view of the camera by a set of black, speckled straps that traversed her bosom horizontally.
+Lauren's busty assets were left almost in full view of the camera by a set of black, speckled straps.
 The suspender-style top narrowly censored her nipples, leaving her deep cleavage and buxom curves on show.
 The straps ran down her midriff, emphasizing her lithe figure, and wrapped around her waist just below the ribs.
-From there, they dipped below her belly button, connecting to a strappy bottom that only covered the essential.
+From there, they dipped below her navel, connecting to a strappy bottom which only covered the essentials.

-A second pair of straps accentuated Lauren’s hips, forming sexy cutouts that flashed her toned, muscular sides.
-The racy one-piece also included a minuscule g string that perfectly showcased her pert posterior.
-The gorgeous fitness model paired the lingerie with a khaki shirt, which she wore open to show off her ample chest.
+A second pair of straps accentuated Lauren's hips, forming sexy cutouts that exposed her toned sides.
+The racy one-piece also included a minuscule g-string which perfectly showcased her pert posterior.
+The gorgeous fitness model paired the lingerie with a khaki shirt, which she wore open to reveal her ample chest.
 She completed the ensemble with black crocodile-skin boots that cut off just below the knee.
-She also rocked reading glasses with chic leopard-print frames, leading one follower to dub her “the hottest nerd ever.”
+She also rocked reading glasses with chic tortoiseshell frames, leading one follower to dub her "the hottest nerd ever."

 Lauren gave fans a back view of the provocative outfit as she stood next to a couple of chairs.
 The babe slipped out of her shirt, dangling it over one shoulder and exposing her fit figure as she posed with her knee raised.
 The photo captured her in profile, spotlighting her trim midsection and curvy backside.
 Her voluptuous thighs were also on display, as was her supple, seductively arched back.